 If your Raspberry Pi is mostly stationary it’s easiest and cheapest to just use a normal 2.5″ SATA SSD with a USB adapter.
 Here’s my recommendation:

 The 2.5″ SATA to USB adapter above allows us to connect a drive like this to our Pi using USB.
-There is no power adapter needed as SSDs are low power and are powered by the Pi through USB.
+There is no power adapter needed as 2.5″ SSDs using adapters are low power and are powered by the Pi through USB.
 Be careful with enclosures as they tend to take a bit more (see “Power Requirements” section below).

 Compact SSD Options

 If you move your Pi around a lot or need something more compact there are a couple of options.
 These eliminate having any extra cables as they plug directly into the USB slot.

 Other SSD Options